 Having read the original research on synthetic B-17 laetrile treatments and spoken to doctors and patients first hand, I find the ´evidence´ both for and against laetrile almost non-existent.
 I am neither an advocate, nor a critic.
 I just don´t know, even though I have tried to find out more.

 The logic on B-17 seems reasonably sensible and certainly pharmaceutical companies are devoting significant resources to targeting exactly the same unique properties of a cancer cell.
 But, ass I repeatedly say, I don´t think any single entity is a ´cure´ for cancer - and that goes for B-17 too.
 Could it play some or other role in the total package?
 Experts like Contreras are adamant it can.
 There are people of You Tube who swear it worked for them.
 I´m not at all as sure.
 Would I pin my hopes on it alone?
 No. But then many of the subjects were past the point of no return - orthodox medicine had failed them.

 B-17 - even eating too many apricot kernels - can be dangerous

 if your liver is impaired

 With Apricot Kernels, and amygdalin, for me there is a different issue.
-I believe everybody should include nitriloside foods into their diet.
-I put five kernels with my home-made breakfast each morning, but then I eat copious amounts of food off the B-17 list above anyway.
-Personally, I believe there is a prevention argument, and eating half a dozen ´apricot pips´ a day is hardly a dangerous medical issue.
-They are (even at 50 per day) certainly not a ´cure´ for cancer.
-And I have never met anyone who claimed that their cancer was cured by eating apricot pips!
+I believe everybody should include nitriloside foods in their daily diet.
+I put five - six kernels with my home-made breakfast each morning, but then I eat copious amounts of food off the B-17 list above anyway.
+Personally, I believe there is a good prevention argument, and eating half a dozen ´apricot pips´ a day is hardly a dangerous medical issue.

 So, B-17 "Cancer cure or quackery?"
 The Bottom Line

 And what of Laetrile - synthetic B-17 - as an out and out cancer ´cure´?
 I don´t think so.
 Those that use it don´t seem to rely on it on its own.
 And do I have reports of Laetrile ´curing´ cancer in the last ten years?
 Is there any new research?
 No, none.
 Even the You Tube videos are often confusing as to whether the laetrile was taken on its own or with other compounds that could also have helped.
 Again, with this in mind, go and watch the videos.